eigenfoo/old-eigenfoo.github.io/_posts/2018-03-18-reddit-clusters.md

 that goes on, although in a jeering, bullying tone.

 `/r/The_Donald` is the subreddit which has developed the most language and inside
-jokes: from "nimble navigators" to "swamp creatures", "spezzes" to the "Trumpire"… Explaining these memes would take too long: reach out, or Google, if you really want to know.
+jokes: from “nimble navigators” to “swamp creatures”, “spezzes” to the “Trumpire”… Explaining these memes would take too long: reach out, or Google, if you really want to know.

 The first cluster accounts for 5% of all text on `/r/The_Donald`, and contains (relatively) coherent arguments both for and against net neutrality.
-The second cluster accounts for 1% of the all text on `/r/The_Donald`, and is actually from the subreddit’s `MAGABrickBot`, which is a bot that keeps count of how many times the word "brick" has been used in comments, by automatically generating this comment.
+The second cluster accounts for 1% of the all text on `/r/The_Donald`, and is actually from the subreddit’s `MAGABrickBot`, which is a bot that keeps count of how many times the word “brick” has been used in comments, by automatically generating this comment.

 ```